CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ## Pentax K1000

 ### Overview
 The Pentax K1000 is commonly cited as being _the_ most popular student photography camera to ever exist.
 It was manufactured for over 20 years, from 1976 to 1997, and it is estimated that over 3 million were made.
-With it's rugged metal construction, simple controls, and built in light meter, it is easy to see the appeal.
+With its rugged metal construction, simple controls, and built-in light meter, it is easy to see the appeal.
 The camera was typically bundled with a 50/2 lens, but the K mount offers plenty of nicer glass to choose from, including a 50/1.4, an 85/1.7, and a 135/2.8.

 It's simple, it's reliable, and it's cheap.
 It takes perfectly good photos, and if you can pick one up for a budget price, you will not be disappointed.

 ### Shooting Experience
 However, if you are looking for the best 35mm SLR shooting experience, this is not it.
 In my estimation, it is inferior to my Nikons in almost every detail.
-The lens release button feels cheap and fragile, the max shutter speed it only 1/1000th, it lacks a shutter lock, there is no self timer, there is no aperture preview, there is no view finder display of aperture or shutter speed, and the shutter speed dial is significantly less easy to adjust.
-While my FMs have both a split prism and a microprism, the K1000 only has a microprism, and in general the viewfinder feels dimmer and worse.
+The lens release button feels cheap and fragile, the max shutter speed is only 1/1000th, it lacks a shutter lock, there is no self-timer, no aperture preview, no viewfinder display of aperture or shutter speed, and the shutter speed dial is significantly less easy to adjust.
+While my FMs have both a split prism and a microprism, the K1000 only has a microprism, and in general, the viewfinder feels dimmer and worse.

-To it's credit, some people prefer the Pentax's needle light meter to the Nikon FM and FM2 LEDs.
+To its credit, some people prefer the Pentax's needle light meter to the Nikon FM and FM2 LEDs.
 However, the Pentax light meter is always on, unlike the Nikon, which is turned off via the film advance lever.
 You can trick the Pentax light meter into not using as much electricity by using a lens cap, but I still find that my Pentax batteries are always dead, while my Nikons last years.

 I've only shot one roll through my K1000, and that was enough for me.

 ### Miscellany
-Supposedly, if your Pentaprism says AHCO as mine does, then it was made in Japan, not Hong Kong.
-However, mine has a sticker on the bottom that clearly says "ASSEMBLED IN HONG KONG".
-Actually, while trying to track down my 50/2 which I'm sure I own for this camera, I discovered that I actually own TWO Pentax K1000s.
+Supposedly, if your Pentaprism says AHCO, as mine does, then it was made in Japan, not Hong Kong.
+However, mine has a sticker on the bottom that clearly says "ASSEMBLED IN HONG KONG."
+Actually, while trying to track down my 50/2, which I'm sure I own for this camera, I discovered that I actually own TWO Pentax K1000s.
 My second must be a newer model, as it only says Pentax on the prism.

 ### Tech Specs
-- **Dates Manufactured**: 1976-1997
+- **Dates Manufactured:** 1976–1997
-- **My Date**: 1982-1983
+- **My Date:** 1982–1983
-- **Type**: SLR
+- **Type:** SLR
-- **Format**: 35mm
+- **Format:** 35mm
-- **Primary Lens**: SMC Pentax-M 28mm f/3.5, 6873910
+- **Primary Lens:** SMC Pentax-M 28mm f/3.5, 6873910
-- **Minimum Focusing Distance**: ??
+- **Minimum Focusing Distance:** ??
-- **Shutter Speeds**: 1s - 1/1000, B
+- **Shutter Speeds:** 1s–1/1000, B
-- **Light Meter:** 60/40 center weighted, CdS (cadmium sulfide)
+- **Light Meter:** 60/40 center-weighted, CdS (cadmium sulfide)
-- **Country of Origin**: Japan
+- **Country of Origin:** Japan
 - **Weight w/ Lens:** 785g
-- **Serial number**: 7093688
+- **Serial Number:** 7093688

 ### Pentax K1000 Photo Samples
 <div class="grid-container grid-2x2">